yamdan/anastasia/circuits/README.md

 # Anastasia Circuits Overview

+⚠️ **This section contains outdated information -- should be updated.**

 ![circuits.png](./circuits.png)

 For proving the knowledge of certificates used in **Android Key Attestation**, we define a series of four circuits corresponding to each step in the certificate chain.